 Of course this little princess, Chi for short, was to hold court some 2,000 miles outside the Windy City, her palace a reflection of Mom and Dad's newfound minimalist taste and love of white.

 "I wanted to keep all the décor in neutral colors," Kim wrote on her now-defunct app of the nursery, a blend of functional pieces and just a bit of indulgence.
 The $4,900 lucite Vetro crib—a hand-me-down from North, also used by Saint—has its place next to a vintage Jean Royère bed, the French designer's pieces, long beloved by Kanye, starting out at $75,000.
 Daddy's little girl also has the option of resting her head in a $1,900 Jenny Walker basinet or cuddling up with Kim on Monte's $1,495 Italian wool glider.

-And handy, should she and Kanye need to jet to Uganda, for instance, or board their own private 747 to Tokyo.
+It's particularly handy should she and Kanye need to jet to Uganda, for instance, or board their own private 747 to Tokyo.
 "We pick up the slack for each other," Kim explained.
 "I know that if Kourtney's out of town, then the kids will sleep at my house and we'll plan these fun things where the kids always feel loved.
 We're always helping each other out."
 (Take the time everyone in Kim's house came down with the flu and she asked sister Khloe Kardashian to take Chicago back to Cleveland with her.)

 "Welcome to the good life," she wrote.
-Chicago, you'll fit in quite nicely.